Sank6/Discord-Bot-List/README.md

 This project is still in development.
 Here are some things that I am looking to add:
  - Responsive design (make it usable on mobile)
  - A form of higher verification (certification)
- - Bot widget
- - NPM module?
-(Setup and host the botlist with a bit of config)
+ - NPM module (Setup and host the botlist with a bit of config)

 # Credits